DampfWaffel/Vixio/README.md

 # Vixio

 The Skript Addon made to fit all of your Discord needs.
-You can join our Discord here: https://discord.gg/kNHmqYH
+You can join our Vixio Discord here: https://discord.gg/kNHmqYH if you want some help with Skript in general, feel free to join the German Skript Community Discord: https://discord.gg/QrhHNd4grV

 # Installing